bostontrader/bookwerx-core/README.md

 # Dependencies

-* crypto-random-string - I need to be able to generate randoms string for the keys.
+* mongodb - No party is complete without mongo.

 * restify - I need an HTTP server.

 * restify-plugins - I need to be able to access the query parameters and response body.

-* mongodb - No party is complete without mongo.

 # devDependencies